ItsMonarch04/crash-course/docs/formats.md

 sequence values.
 It is how `CC.REQUEST` reaches the replicated CCAP session envelope without turning a connection counter into durable state.

-The current `boot_image` is `CCBI` v2.
-It contains the cluster id; complete effective `NodeConfig`/host limits; committed membership; boot epoch; bounded build label; and the verified Raft WAL.
-Replay checks the copied identity, policy, and membership against WAL Genesis before rebuilding the shared Driver, then supplies the recorded block observations and compares each transition's complete effect vector.
-The real host's current WAL-only store path does not yet issue SST reads, but the receipt field is present and exact rather than silently omitted.
-Snapshot images remain future work.
+The current `boot_image` is `CCBI` v4; the reader retains v2 and v3 support.
+It contains the cluster id; complete effective `NodeConfig`/host limits;
+committed bootstrap membership; boot epoch; bounded build label; verified Raft and store-WAL prefixes; and the exact logical CCSN checkpoint named by a snapshot mark, when one exists.
+Replay checks the copied identity, policy, membership, snapshot metadata, and durability prefixes before rebuilding the shared Driver.
+It then supplies recorded block observations and compares each transition's complete effect vector.
+This lets a recording begin after prior writes or snapshot compaction without silently reconstructing an empty store.
 The replay tool accepts a different captured build label but emits a warning;
 it never consults a repository checkout or ambient node configuration.